Adyashanti: Life

+As of 2023, he lives in the Eastern Sierras with his wife Mukti.
+He retired from active teaching as a spiritual teacher in October 2023 due to PTSD resulting from a very long period of intense physical pain.

 Open Gate Sangha

 Sangha is a term used in several Sanskrit-derived languages of India to refer to a spiritual "assembly" or community, traditionally a monastic one, but its usage varies.
 Adyashanti founded Open Gate Sangha, Inc., in 1996 when he began teaching.
 This sangha refers to both the organization itself and his student community as a whole.
 The organization runs on a small staff, as well as many volunteers, and helps coordinate Adya's (as he is called by his students) teaching and travel schedule.
 It also produces audio, visual and written material for publication.